Cathedral of the Immaculate Conception (Philadelphia)

-Cathedral of the Immaculate Conception is a Ukrainian Catholic cathedral located in the Poplar neighborhood of Philadelphia, Pennsylvania, United States.
+Cathedral of the Immaculate Conception is a Ukrainian Greek Catholic cathedral located in the Poplar neighborhood of Philadelphia, Pennsylvania, United States.
 It is the seat for the Archeparchy of Philadelphia.

 History

-Ruthenians, who are Catholics belonging to and following the prayer life of the Byzantine Church and were known as such in the Austro-Hungarian Empire, started immigrating in sizable numbers to the United States in the late 1870s.
+Ruthenians, who are Catholics belonging to the Ruthenian Greek Catholic Church (an Eastern Catholic church of the Byzantine Rite) and were known as such in the Austro-Hungarian Empire, started immigrating in sizable numbers to the United States in the late 1870s.
 A Ruthenian priest immigrated in 1884 and blessed their first church building in Shenandoah, Pennsylvania.
 The earliest immigrants to Philadelphia settled in Northern Liberties between Sixth and Seventh Streets, south of Girard Avenue.
 They founded Immaculate Conception parish in 1886.

 In 1964, as plans were being made to replace the 1907 cathedral, several members of the congregation wanted the new church to be built in the suburbs where they lived.
 Archbishop Ambrose Senyshyn chose to build on the property where the old church stood hoping that the East Poplar Redevelopment Area would rejuvenate the neighborhood.
 The cornerstone was laid on October 16, 1966 and it contains a stone from St. Peter's tomb that Pope Paul VI gave to Archbishop Senyshyn.
 Pope John Paul II visited the cathedral on October 4, 1979.